Rory-Sullivan/allen-institute-presentation-20250416/presentation.md

 Ray tracing is very computationally intensive compared to other methods of rendering an image like rasterization.
 It prioritizes image quality over speed.
-Ray tracing is able to produce photorealistic images, it is commonly used in CGI and visual effects, and sometimes even in video games.
+Ray tracing is able to produce photorealistic images.
+Thus it is commonly used in CGI and visual effects, and sometimes even in video games, though it is often mixed with other techniques for performance reasons in that case.

 **Next slide**

-### Show the image
+### Ray tracer image
 So this is an image produced by my ray tracer.
 The dragon you see in the middle is the 'Stanford dragon' which is a common 3D model that is used to test 3D software.
 It has about 900,000 triangles.